 For an explanation of the image components see the LPSC abstract.

-Other evidence for indigenous martian biogenic activity has been presented by White et al. (2014).
-They have analyzed two distinctive carbon-rich features in the nakhlite Y-000593 associated with the orange-yellow-colored, complex secondary alteration phase iddingsitea hydrous alteration mineral assemblege common in the nakhlite suite.
-One such feature has been described by the investigators as curved, sigmoidal-shaped, threadlike microtunnels penetrating into adjacent olivine, consistent with bioerosion textures known to exist in terrestrial basaltic glass (see image A below).
-The other feature, similar in size and shape to certain terrestrial fossilized microbes, and is described in this meteorite as sub-µm-sized, close-packed, organic spherules embedded between layers of iddingsite (see image B below).
-A biogenic origin on Mars is being considered for these carbonaceous (kerogen-like) features in the nakhlites.
+Other evidence for possible indigenous martian biogenic activity has been presented by White et al. (2014).
+They have analyzed two distinctive carbon-rich features in the nakhlite Y-000593 associated with the orange-yellow-colored, complex secondary alteration phase iddingsitea hydrous alteration mineral assemblage common in the nakhlite suite.
+One such feature has been described by the investigators as curved, sigmoidal-shaped, threadlike microtunnels that penetrate into adjacent olivine, consistent with bioerosion textures known to exist in terrestrial basaltic glass (see image A below).
+The other feature, similar in size and shape to certain terrestrial fossilized microbes, have been described in this meteorite as sub-µm-sized, close-packed organic spherules embedded between layers of iddingsite (see image B below).
+A martian biogenic origin for these carbonaceous (kerogen-like) features in the nakhlites is under investigation.

 Photo shown courtesy of White et al., 2014

-For an explanation of the image components see the article in Astrobiology, Vol 14, No. 2, 2014.
+For an explanation of the image components see the article in Astrobiology, vol. 14, #2 (2014)